What is 12-Step Facilitation?

 Typically, 12-step facilitation is a long-term process.
 Even after you successfully recover from addiction, you’ll have to stay attached to the program to get the maximum out of it.

 The 12-step program contains a lot of group sessions.
 Typically the session duration is at least 2 hours.
-Also, to properly recovering, you’ll have to continue participating in the sessions for at least a year.
+Also, to properly recover, you’ll have to continue participating in the sessions for at least a year.
 Also, the duration needed depends on a lot of things like your acceptance of the spiritual approach, being able to admit your faults, and so on.

 So, it is not easy to say how long the program takes to recover people from drug, alcohol, or substance use disorder.
 It depends on a lot of things.
 But an assumption is- a person has to participate in the group meetings for at least a year to ensure that the process has become effective.